PSTAT197-F23/Vignette-of-Binary-Classification/README.md

 Group 12: Erica Chen, Chris Straw, and Claire Lee

 Vignette abstract:
-For our vignette class project, we decided to choose the topic Nonlinear Binary Classification, and specifically cover the binary classification algorithms: Logisitc Regression, Random Forest, Boosted Tree Model, K-Nearest Neighbors and XGBoost.
+For our vignette class project, we decided to choose the topic Nonlinear Binary Classification, and specifically cover the binary classification algorithms: Logisitc Regression, Random Forest, Boosted Tree Model, K-Nearest Neighbors, Gradient Boosting Decision Trees, and XGBoost.
 Binary Classification is a method in machine learning where we can classify an observation to be under one of the two class labels based on predictors of the given data.
 The classes are generally labeled as 0 and 1, but can also use the labels: True and False, or positive and negative.

 The example data we used to carry out these different binary classification algorithms sourced from the National Institute of Diabetes and Digestive Kidney Disease.
 This dataset is patients' data of females at least twenty one years old and of Pima Indian heritage.
 There are eight independent variables: Pregnancies, Glucose Concentration, Blood Pressure, Skin Thickness, Insulin Levels, BMI (Body Mass Index), Diabetes Pedigree Function, and Age.
 The response variable is Outcome where 1 means Yes diabetes and 0 is No diabetes.
 Our primary objective is to develop a binary classification model that accurately predicts whether a female of Pima Indian heritage who is at least 21 years old has diabetes or not.